 Careers - Our Approach to Careers Education

-Careers Education, Information, Advice and Guidance is increasingly embedded into our PSHE programme, the subject curriculum and the culture of education within the Academy.
+Careers Education, Information, Advice and Guidance is embedded into our PSHE programme, the subject curriculum and the culture of education within the Academy.
 We recognise the important contribution this makes to supporting the successful transition from education to employment.

 Visit our Careers - Student Resources page.

 Careers opportunities are organsied by Mr D Beresford, Assistant Principal in charge of Careers and PSHE in the Academy.
 Students can find him in the Assistant Principal’s office or around the academy while on duty before school or during break, lunch and/or after school.